Cathy Dennis: Songwriting career

 Dennis has written a number of award-winning songs and international hit singles.
 Her first success was with "Bumper to Bumper", the B-side to the Spice Girls' hit "Wannabe".

 Dennis continued this success by co-writing the Pop Idol theme (re-used for numerous international remakes of the show, including American Idol), and writing for Idol contestants, including Kelly Clarkson, Will Young, Gareth Gates, and Clay Aiken.
-Clarkson's single "Before Your Love" (a double a-side with "A Moment Like This") was Dennis's first US No. 1.
+Clarkson's single "Before Your Love" (a double A-side with "A Moment Like This") was Dennis's first US No. 1.

-Dennis's "Can't Get You Out of My Head" (recorded by Kylie Minogue) spent four weeks at number one in Britain, while also rekindling interest in Minogue in America, where it hit no. 7 on the Billboard Hot 100.
-With over three million copies sold worldwide, "Can't Get You Out of My Head" became the second highest selling single in 2001.
+Dennis's "Can't Get You Out of My Head" (recorded by Kylie Minogue) spent four weeks at number one in Britain, while also rekindling interest in Minogue in America, where it hit No. 7 on the Billboard Hot 100.
+With over three million copies sold worldwide, "Can't Get You Out of My Head" became the second highest selling single of 2001.

 Dennis also co-wrote the international hit "Toxic" by Britney Spears, which went to number one in the UK and worldwide.

-Dennis's biggest success came in 2008 with Katy Perry's smash hit "I Kissed a Girl" co-written alongside Katy Perry, Max Martin and Dr Luke, which ranks among the best-selling digital singles in history.
+Dennis's biggest success came in 2008 with Katy Perry's smash hit "I Kissed a Girl" co-written alongside Perry, Max Martin and Dr Luke, which ranks among the best-selling digital singles in history.

-Dennis co-wrote three tracks on the Galantis album Pharmacy, one of which, "Runaway (U & I)", reached No. 1 in the UK Dance Chart, No. 9 in the US Dance Chart, and was nominated for a Grammy Award.
+Dennis co-wrote three tracks on the Galantis album Pharmacy, one of which, "Runaway (U & I)", reached No. 1 on the UK Dance Chart and No. 9 on the US Dance chart, and was nominated for a Grammy Award.
 Dennis has written with KT Tunstall, Black Honey, and Sigala.
 More recently, Dennis co-wrote three tracks on the new Galantis album out in 2024 and the Laura White single "Nobody".

-Personal life

-Dennis dated Noel Fitzpatrick, veterinary surgeon and host of The Supervet for a year.
-The relationship ended in 2003.
-Dennis married in 2017 and divorced in 2025.